pfgray/paulgray.net/src/pages/2018-08-30---chainable-components/chainable-components.md

 withConsumer.render(value => <span>{value}</span>);
 ```

 These seem quite similar, so why convert a render prop to a chainable component in the first place?
-The usefulness of a chainable component, is that we don't need to provide the view right away.
+The usefulness of chainable components, is that we don't need to provide the view right away.
 We can store it in a variable, return it from a function, transform the value inside or even _compose_ them with other chainables!

 ## map